-The project will develop advanced computational models of CO¬2 conversion into methanol.
-Multiphase reactor modelling will investigate reactor performance with direct validation with a lab-scale reactor at Southampton.
-This project will require someone with a strong mathematical and/or chemical engineering background.
-Experience with computational fluid dynamics is essential.
+This project will require someone with a strong mathematical and computational fluid dynamics background.
 Ideally, the applicant would have coding experience, ideally with computational fluid dynamics open source packages such as OpenFOAM.

 If you wish to discuss any details of the project informally, please contact Dr Lindsay-Marie Armstrong, Energy Technology research group, Email: [email protected]

 , Tel: +44 (0) 2380 59 4760.

 A very good undergraduate degree (at least a UK 2:1 honours degree, or its international equivalent).

 Closing date: applications should be received no later than 31 August 2020 for standard admissions, but later applications may be considered depending on the funds remaining in place.

 Funding: full tuition fees for EU/UK students plus for UK students, an enhanced stipend of £15,285 tax-free per annum for up to 3.5 years.